Woman Faces Challenges In Shared Housing - Uneven Rent, Unplanned Guests, And Financial Hardships

 OP should consider discussing the situation with her current landlord and try to pay him directly.

 Utilizing collaborative problem-solving strategies can also be beneficial.
-Experts recommend engaging all parties in discussions about financial contributions to create a sense of shared responsibility and investment in the living arrangement.
+Engaging all parties in discussions about financial contributions can create a sense of shared responsibility and investment in the living arrangement.

 This approach can promote fairness and reduce feelings of resentment among housemates.